 One of the most important aspects of running a restaurant is maintaining kitchen and dining room cleanliness.
 Not only will this allow owners to remain within the state of health department’s regulations and guidelines; it reduces the risk of food related illnesses.
 A clean commercial kitchen ensures the safety of both staff and guests.

-When cleaning a restaurant, management will usually develop two types of
+When cleaning a restaurant, prostate management will usually develop two types of

 lists.
 A “restaurant cleaning checklist” and a “restaurant cleaning schedule”.

 A restaurant cleaning checklist is a collection of tasks that are required to

 be performed daily, weekly, and monthly, depending on the specific task.
 The lighter and manageable duties are typically carried out daily by staff and workers.
 The more difficult and complex cleaning tasks can be outsourced by a professional cleaning company.

 The basic components of a restaurant cleaning checklist can be found within a